 - Assist clients in developing a non-dieting, mechanical meal plan

-- Describe the pros and cons of weighing clients
+- Describe the rationale for, and concerns with, weighing clients

 - Identify weight bias and stigma, and how to provide trauma-informed ED care